 This study added considerably to the number of publications applicable for forming emission factors for forests on drained organic soils in the boreal and temperate zones.
 When using the broad EF categories of the IPCC (2014) assessment, the added data caused only modest changes in the estimated EFs and their confidence intervals, indicating overall good compatibility of our work with the IPCC assessment.
-More specific site-type categories in our assessment generally resulted in narrower confidence interval around the category average compared to the present Tier 1 categories (IPCC, 2014), which supports, e.g., the use of different categories for afforested sites and forestry-drained sites, and more specific site nutrient-status and productivity categories based on timber production potential.

-We found a strong negative relationship between annual soil CH4 balance and site nutrient-status gradient, and a relatively clear trend of increase in N2O emissions over increasing site nutrient-status gradient, while the patterns in CO2 balance were more variable.
+More specific site-type categories in our assessment generally resulted in narrower confidence interval around the category average compared to the present Tier 1 categories (IPCC 2014), which supports, e.g., the use of different categories for afforested sites and forestry-drained sites, and more specific site nutrient-status and productivity categories based on timber production potential.
+We found a strong negative relationship between annual soil CH4 balance and site nutrient-status gradient, a relatively clear trend of increase in N2O emissions over increasing site nutrient-status gradient, while the patterns in CO2 balance were more variable.
 Occasional wide confidence interval around the mean EF resulted more typically from single or few highly deviating estimates, rather than because of a wide range in conditions within the categories applied.
 Despite variably available supporting data in the publications, statistical analyses supported these findings by connecting the annual soil GHG balances to site-specific soil nutrient status indicators, tree stand characteristics and temperature-associated weather and climate variables.
 Although the flux and inventory methods are profoundly different in soil C balance monitoring, the EFs and their uncertainties did not differ much when estimated for similar environments with comparable data.
+The most obvious data need is in the temperate zone with regard to all site categories.
+Another data need relates generally to reporting of background data for the monitoring sites, both on environmental conditions (e.g., WT characteristics over years) and tree stand descriptors, as both were found important for explaining the variation in the annual soil GHG balances.
+Finally, as soil characteristics especially in peatlands evolve when more time passes since drainage, time series of explanatory and categorical variables, as well as litter input and decomposition dynamics, are needed.